Caesars hopes to hit jackpot with Boston casino bid

-BOSTON (Reuters) - Caesars Entertainment Corp’s (CZR.O) proposed casino in Boston would draw elite international gamblers in the same way Las Vegas does, and marks one of the U.S. gaming industry’s best cash-making opportunities, CEO Gary Loveman said on Friday.
+BOSTON, Sept 27 (Reuters) - Caesars Entertainment Corp’s proposed casino in Boston would draw elite international gamblers in the same way Las Vegas does, and marks one of the U.S. gaming industry’s best cash-making opportunities, CEO Gary Loveman said on Friday.

 The company, which is pursuing an aggressive expansion agenda in the United States while wrestling with a mountainous debt burden of over $20 billion, is among a handful of major casino operators vying for licenses in Massachusetts.